ing-bank/baker/core/baker-test/README.md

 # Baker Test

-This library contains tooling to simplify the testing of the baker based logic, especially when asynchronous recipe execution is involved.
+This library contains the tooling to help with the testing of the baker-based logic.
-The goal was to make it easy to work with both `java` and `scala`.
+The usage of this library makes the test code concise and readable in both `java` and `scala`.
+It also simplifies the testing of the cases when asynchronous recipe execution is involved.

 **java:**